-The Tucson Convention Center is a multi-purpose complex on a 27-acre campus in the heart of downtown Tucson.
-The facility hosts a wide range of events: concerts, sporting events (Tucson Roadrunners, UA Wildcat Hockey, Sugar Skulls), performing arts (Tucson Symphony Orchestra, Arizona Opera, Arizona Friends of Chamber Music), and trade shows.
+Tucson Convention Center is a multi-purpose complex on a 27-acre campus in the heart of Downtown Tucson.
+The facility hosts a wide range of events:

-The Tucson Convention Center facility has 205,000 square feet of space, which includes flat exhibit space, carpeted meeting and banquet space, and three performance venues: Tucson Arena, Tucson Music Hall, and Leo Rich Theater.
+Encompassing 205,000 square feet of space, the event center includes flat exhibit space, carpeted meeting and banquet space, and three performance venues: Tucson Arena, Linda Ronstadt Music Hall, and Leo Rich Theater.

 The Tucson Convention Center is at 260 S. Church Avenue in Downtown Tucson.

-The Box Office, located on the east side of the facility, is open Monday - Friday from 10:00am-5:30pm and 2 hours before any ticketed event.
+The Box Office, located on the east side of the facility, is open Monday - Friday from 10:00am-4:00pm and 2 hours before any ticketed event.
+Please bring a valid ID and credit card used for purchase, if applicable.

 Each event has its own ticket prices.
 Please check the website for a complete show line-up.